Skip to content

 What is the difference between an academic appeal and an academic misconduct appeal?

 An academic misconduct appeal can only be submitted if you have been through the academic misconduct process.
+For more details, including how to appeal, view the Academic Misconduct and Appeals page

 Meanwhile, academic appeals can be submitted for the following reasons: